Easy Crispy Baked Chicken Legs

 Rub each chicken leg with olive oil and sprinkle with the homemade spice mix.
 I did end up lining my baking sheet with foil because I like the easy cleanup but you don’t have to do this if that is preferred.

-What to serve with Baked Chicken Legs:
+Side Dishes to Serve with Baked Chicken Drumsticks:

 - Butter Rice (my favorite way to make rice!)